Cochrane, Ontario: Ice hockey

-The Cochrane residents traditionally place hockey highly among their cultural values and native French and English speakers use the sport as a common ground to connect on.
+Cochrane residents traditionally place hockey highly among their cultural values and native French and English speakers use the sport as a common ground to connect on.

 The town of Cochrane built and maintains the Tim Horton's Event Centre, which opened in 2006 and seats a capacity of over 800.
 Numerous construction delays hindered its official opening.
 The Tim Horton Museum is also situated in the facility and contains hockey memorabilia.

-The arena is currently home to the Cochrane Crunch, a Canadian Jr. A hockey team.
-The Crunch play in the NOJHL, and in 2014/15 captured their first Eastern Division Championship.
+From 2014 to 2023, the arena was home to the Cochrane Crunch, a Canadian Jr. A hockey team.
+The Crunch played in the NOJHL, and in 2014/15 captured their first Eastern Division Championship.
 With an average attendance of 466, the small town placed third in the league.
-In the 2017/2018 season, the team became the East division champs and later going on to become league champs, who would go on to compete for the Dudley Hewitt Cup.
+In the 2017/2018 season, the team became the East division champions and later going on to become league champions, who would go on to compete for the Dudley Hewitt Cup.
 The team and the town of Cochrane successfully won their bid to host the Dudley Hewitt Cup in 2019.